chmouel/ftp-cloudfs/README.rst

 The defaults can be changed using a configuration file (by default in /etc/ftpcloudfs.conf).
 Check the example file included in the package.

 CACHE MANAGEMENT
 ================

-Both `Rackspace Cloud Files`_ and `OpenStack Object Storage (Swift)`_ are a object storages and not real file systems.
-This proxy simulates enough file system functionality to be used over FTP, but it has a performance hit.
+`OpenStack Object Storage (Swift)`_ is an object storage and not a real file system.
+This proxy simulates enough file system functionality to be used over FTP, but it has a performance impact.

 To improve the performance a cache is used.
 It can be local or external (with Memcache).
 By default a local cache is used, unless one or more Memcache servers